I am a Certificated Clinical Animal Behaviourist

 Certificated Member of the Fellowship of Animal Behaviour Clinicians, and am

 registered with the Animal Behaviour and Training Council as a Clinical Animal Behaviourist.

 behaviour problems in dogs, cats, and other pets,

-and I have been in practice for over ten years.
+and I have been in practice since 2009.
 I work with clients throughout

 Suffolk and bordering counties, and have a private training

 field in mid Suffolk.

 I've had an interest in animal behaviour

 since childhood.
 I grew up on a farm and have kept pet dogs, cats and rabbits

 all my life, and began training my own dogs for obedience and basic